 Terms of Payment

-Depending on the nature of the transaction we usually ask clients to pay our fees and expenses at the end of each matter.
-If the matter becomes more protracted than was anticipated or costs are building up, we will deliver interim bills to you at regular intervals as the matter proceeds.
+Depending on the nature of the transaction we usually ask clients to pay our fees and expenses as they are incurred monthly.
 (The Solicitors Regulation Authority recommends this practice because it enables clients to budget for costs).

 We are sure you will understand that if payment is not made we reserve the right to decline to act further.
 In that event, the full amount of work done to that date will be charged.
 We ask that our bills be paid within 14 days of their date.
 If any bill is not paid in full within one month of its delivery date we reserve the right to charge Statutory Interest on any outstanding balance.
 We also reserve the right to retain your file until the outstanding balance is paid.

 You have the right to object to a bill by contacting us in the first instance, or by making a complaint to the Legal Ombudsman and/or by applying to the Court for an assessment of the bill under Part III of the Solicitors Act 1974.